 The top of the pane includes preset styles for either fitting the current photo inside the print size, or filling the entire print size; options for printing at common print sizes, including 8x10, 5x7, 4x6; and options for printing to a contact sheet.
 You can also create custom print sizes via the Custom section at the bottom of the pane; just set the width and height of the print size, and whether you wish to fit the image to the print size, or to fill the frame with it.
-If you would like to save this print size as a style, click on the More pop-up at the top of the pane, and choose Save as New Style from the menu.
+If you would like to save this print size as a style, size of the photo or photos you are printing.

+click on the More pop-up at the top of the pane, and choose Save as New Style from the menu.
 You'll then be able to recall that style from the More pop-up whenever you print.